Last Updated on August 3, 2026 by Emma Fajcz | Published: September 5, 2019

-Check out the 48H Open House BCN
+Check Out the 48H Open House BCN

 With art nouveau buildings scattered in between grand historic masterpieces, Barcelona is an architecture lover’s dream come true.
 And there’s no better way to experience the city’s architectural wonders than by visiting during 48H Open House.